Joshua M. White

 Courses Taught

-I teach undergraduate and graduate courses on the history of the medieval and early modern Middle East, Ottoman Empire, and Mediterranean world.
+I teach undergraduate and graduate courses on the history of the premodern Middle East, Ottoman Empire, and Mediterranean world.
+Courses I have offered in the past include:

 - HIME 3192: From Nomads to Sultans: The Ottoman Empire, c.
 1300-1730 (Lecture)